Everest View TrekEverest View Trek

 You will be provided with three meals a day – breakfast, lunch, and dinner – plus tea/coffee as part of the package.
 The trekking menu is fairly extensive, though it tends to be similar at most lodges due to the availability of ingredients.
 Typically, you’ll order off the menu (our guide will assist), and the lodge cooks will prepare it fresh.

 Tea and Hot Drinks: Nepal is a tea culture, and you’ll have plenty.
 Common teas: black tea, milk tea (chia), ginger tea, lemon tea, green tea.
-Also hot lemon (which is like hot lemonade) and hot orange (from powdered Tang or similar) are popular vitamin C boosters.
-Coffee is usually instant Nescafe, though a few places like Namche have real brewed coffee (e.g., Everest Bakery in Namche makes a decent espresso/cappuccino if you need).
-There’s also hot chocolate available in the evenings.
-Ginger lemon honey tea is a fantastic soothing drink if you feel a scratchy throat from the cold or dry air.
+Also, hot lemon (which is like hot lemonade) and hot orange (from powdered Tang or similar) are popular vitamin C boosters.

 Drinking Water:

-Staying hydrated is vital at altitude to help acclimatization and to keep you healthy.
-Plan to drink 3-4 liters of water or liquids per day.
+Staying hydrated is vital at altitude to help acclimatise and to keep you healthy.
+Plan to drink 3-4 litres of water or liquids per day.
 Refill your bottles with either boiled water (available at lodges, sometimes for a small fee, which we cover) or tap/stream water treated with purification tablets.
 Boiled water is great because it’s safe and also warm (doubles as a hand warmer if you put it in your bottle at night!).
-Some lodges have big thermoses of boiled water ready.
-Others will boil on request (sometimes charging maybe 100 NPR per liter to cover fuel – in our package, we allot for boiled water, so you don’t pay.
-Often at dinner or before bed, you can ask the kitchen to fill your bottle with hot water – by morning it might cool to lukewarm, which is fine to drink or mix with tea.

 Accommodation Facilities During the Short Everest Trek

-In teahouses, toilets are either squat-style Asian toilets (a ceramic basin or hole in the floor you squat over) or Western sit-down toilets.
+In teahouses, toilets are either squat-style Asian toilets or Western sit-down toilets.
 Teahouses try to keep toilets clean.
-In busy season, they can get messy; the owners do periodic cleaning.
-Using hand sanitizer after visiting is wise.
+In the busy season, they can get messy; the owners do periodic cleaning.
+Using hand sanitiser after visiting is wise.
 This short trek, being only a few days, you may or may not shower.
 If you do want a shower, lodges offer either a gas-heated hot shower or a big pot of hot water and a bucket (bucket bath).
 Typically, they charge an extra fee for a hot shower because fuel (gas or firewood) is costly.
 The fee might be around NPR 500 (USD 4-5) for a shower.

 Will Beginners Get Altitude Sickness During This Short Trek?